Osterpastete mit Thunfisch und Ei - Maître Philippe & Filles

 Assembly and baking:

-The dough is spread with farce
+The dough is covered with stuffing

 The oven-fresh pie

-A serving of tuna pie
+A portion of tuna pate

 Conclusion: